De-Identify PHI and More

-Do you need to redact or disguise protected health information (PHI) or other personally identifiable information (PII)?
+Do you need to encrypt, redact, or otherwise disguise protected health information (PHI) or other personally identifiable information (PII)?
 And, can you do it in a way that:

 - is safe from hacking, or bypass (gleaning the information from other data)?